YU-7/Netcatty/README.md

 [![Netcatty UI](screenshot.png)](screenshot.png)

 Netcatty is a modern SSH manager and terminal app that brings host grouping, drag-to-organize, SFTP side panel, keychain, port forwarding, and a rich UI theme.
-It ships with the Ghostty Web terminal (VT100) and an Electron desktop bridge for native SSH/SFTP.
+It ships with an xterm.js-based terminal and an Electron desktop bridge for native SSH/SFTP.

 ---